swells/deployr-release-conventions/README.md

 ## Repository wiki

 Each repository should have a wiki that follows the [template](#template) below.
 The official user guides and API documents are hosted on [deployr.revolutionanalytics.com](http://deployr.revolutionanalytics.com) when appropriate.
-The repository's wiki is where you can maintain a living document that are relevant to the people who are interested in contributing code or feedback.
+The repository's wiki is where you can maintain a living document is relevant to the people who are interested in contributing code or feedback.

 ### Template